zavolanlab/zarp/README.md

     **OR**

-    Runner script for _Slurm cluster exection_ (note that you may need to modify the arguments to `--jobs` and `--cores` in the file:
+    Runner script for _Slurm cluster execution_ (note that you may need to modify the arguments to `--jobs` and `--cores` in the file:
     `profiles/slurm-singularity/config.yaml` depending on your HPC
     and workload manager configuration):